MBoretto/Docks/na62-farm/README.md

 In na62-farm-lib-networking exclude from build the *PFring.cpp*:
 Right click on the file -> Resources configuration -> Exclude from Build

+##Unset Thread affinity
+Open the file *AExecutable.cpp* and look for the function *AExecutable::SetThreadAffinity* change the line:

+	#ifndef __APPLE__

+with:

+	#ifdef __APPLE__

 ##Setting libs
-Open the project Properties dialog then:
+For each project right click on the project and open Properties dialog.
+Then go to the section:

 	C/C++ Build-> settings

 ###Na62Farm
-This configuration
+Na62-farm project configuration
 ####GCC C++ Compiler -> Includes
 - Include paths (-l)
+Before:
 "${workspace_loc:/na62-farm-lib-networking}"
 "${workspace_loc:/na62-trigger-algorithms}"
 "${workspace_loc:/na62-farm-lib}"